-Students must apply and be properly admitted to both majors.
-It may be possible to pursue both majors at the same time.
-An official degree plan must be completed for both majors.
-Admission into one major does not guarantee later admission into a second major.
+Students must apply and be properly admitted to both degrees.
+It may be possible to pursue multiple degrees at the same time.
+An official degree plan must be completed for both degrees.
+Admission into one degree does not guarantee later admission into a second degree.